We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

-Dab pen carts are pre-filled cannabis oil cartridges designed to attach to a battery for vaporizing concentrates.
-Here’s what you need to know:
+Dab pen carts are pre-filled cannabis oil cartridges that attach to a battery that vaporizes the oil, allowing you to inhale it.

 What Are Dab Pen Cartridges?